rawmodel/framework/README.md

 > Sets initial value to the current value.
 This is how field change tracking is restarted.

-**Field.prototype.defaultValue**: Any

-> A getter which returns the default field value.

 **Field.prototype.equals(value)**: Boolean

 > Returns `true` when the provided `value` represents an object that looks the same.